SummitRoute/osxlockdown/README.md

 - *Why isn't this just a bash script, or python code?
 Why would anyone write a Go wrapper around bash scripts within a json file?
 Why isn't this an ansible|puppet script?*
     - This seemed like the cleanest solution for my needs.
+- *Why are you disabling X?*
+    - osxlockdown minimizes the features of the OS as much as possible, with the expectation that this will reduce it's attack's surface.
+If it's not needed, throw it out.
+Some people will not like some of the features I disable.
+- *Why are you disabling IPv6?*
+    - The NSA, DISA, and Apple themselves all recommend disabling IPv6 for maximum security.
+In Apple's security guide, they state "If your organization’s network cannot use or does not require IPv6, turn it off."
+Apple and the NSA's guidance are for 10.6 (from 2009) so perhaps this was fear at the time that it was too new.
+However, again, my goal is to reduce the attack surface.